The problem with the weather is that it

 | Typical House - This With Upgraded Roof - Location, Location, Location |

-On Thursday evening, thinking it was our last in San Blas, some guys came by with some very large lobsters, so we had lobster dinner, thinking, what a fitting ending to our short time in the San Blas.
+On Thursday evening, thinking it was our last in San Blas, a sister and brother team came by with some very large lobsters, so we had a lobster dinner, thinking, what a fitting ending to our short time in the San Blas.
 Well, Friday night we were still there, so we had pizza, which we decided was good comfort food before our long trip.

 Lucky for us that our chosen waiting